Mahjong Rules Explained (American, Chinese, Riichi)

 Which Version Should You Start With?

-- Total beginner?
-Start with Chinese Mahjong – it’s the most globally recognized and the gameplay flows quickly.
+• Total beginner?
+Start with American Mahjong – it’s the most structured, social, and beginner-friendly version thanks to the NMJL card and community play.

 Connor’s Advice: